 The Euro in the Netherlands

 To avoid the use of the two smallest coins, some cash transactions are rounded to the nearest five cents in the Netherlands and Ireland (by voluntary agreement) and in Finland (by law).
 Visitors should expect this practice and not be taken aback when it happens.
 So, 1 cent, 2 cents, 6 cents, and 7 cents are rounded down to the nearest 5 cents.
 Whereas, 3 cents, 4 cents, 8 cents, and 9 cents are rounded up to the nearest 5 cents.
-As members of the EU, 1 and 2 cent coins are still accepted as payment, so travelers who have collected these denominations elsewhere in Europe can feel free to use them in the Netherlands.
+1 and 2 cent coins are still accepted as payment.
+Travelers who have collected these denominations elsewhere in Europe can feel free to use them in the Netherlands.

 Also, note that many local businesses refuse to accept banknotes over 100 euros, and some even draw the line at 50 euros; this is usually indicated at the cash register.